 Thursday, November 21, 2024

-The two-day, one-night class reunion for the 40th graduating class of Hokuryu Town's Mihoushi Elementary School and the 9th graduating class of Mihoushi Junior High School was held in Hokuryu Town from Sunday, November 17th to Monday, November 18th.
+The 40th graduating class reunion of Hokuryu Town's Mibaushi Elementary School and the 9th graduating class reunion of Mibaushi Junior High School were held in Hokuryu Town from Sunday, November 17th to Monday, November 18th, for two days and one night.

 - 1 Held in Hokuryu Town for the first time in nine years